 In October 2011, Anita started a writer’s blog and has been using Twitter, Facebook, and Instagram since then.
 She’s worked at National Trust property, Polesden Lacey, Surrey as a website and social media volunteer, and was Social Media Manager for the Historical Novel Society from 2014-16 where she set up and trained a team using Skype.
 Anita was Publicity Officer for the HNS Conference, Oxford in September 2016 with guests including Tracy Chevalier, Melvyn Bragg and Fay Weldon.
 Anita has run many social media courses for writers in London, Surrey, Kent and York; plus she’s worked as a tutor at Richmond and Hillcroft Adult Community College, Surrey.

 Anita is an Associate Member of the Romantic Novelists’ Association and attends most RNA events, including the summer conference.
 She’s been a member since 2010 (formerly New Writers’ Scheme).
 She is also a member of The Alliance of Independent Authors.
 As a writer, and someone who spends a lot of time with author friends, Anita understands how frustrated some authors feel when having to juggle precious writing/editing hours with social media use, and she advises clients how to get maximum engagement while minimising time spent online.

-Anita is working on her third novel, a World War II dual timeline, and will be self-publishing her novel, The Venice Secret on 7 March 2023, a dual timeline about the discovery of a hidden painting in a loft.
-The Venice Secret is available for pre-order and her author website: anitachapman dot com is coming soon.
+Anita is working on her third novel, a World War II dual timeline, and she self-published her novel, The Venice Secret on 7 March 2023, a dual timeline about the discovery of a hidden painting in a loft.
+The Venice Secret is available now and her author website can be found here at anitachapman.com.
 Much of Anita’s free time is spent visiting art galleries and country houses as well as reading research books about the era she’s working on, while keeping up with her TBR (to-be-read) pile.
 She likes to read physical copies of books by favourite authors such as Anne Tyler and William Boyd, but takes her Kindle everywhere, and is enjoying the way audiobooks allow her to get through more of the books she wants to read.